habitat-sh/habitat/README.md

 ## Writing new features

 1. Start a new feature branch
-1. Open a terminal and run `make pkg-shell`
+1. Open a terminal and run `make shell`
 1. Build with `cargo build` or `cargo test`
 1. You can use `cargo run -- foobar` to pass options to the built binary
 1. Commit your change